Five benefits that come, simply from looking for the opportunities in a crisis

-But having an attitude that treats all problems as if they contain opportunities will bring us five important benefits:
+But simply treating our problems as if they contain opportunities will always bring us five important benefits:

-Looking for opportunities is generally more exciting and more inspiring than fixing problems.
-It builds emotional engagement and morale, which improves productivity and results.
+Looking for opportunities is more exciting, more inspiring than fixing problems.
+It raises emotional engagement and morale, which improves productivity and results.

-Searching for the opportunities in a situation forces us to let go of our assumptions about the situation and search for deeper understanding.
-This will then be useful, no matter what direction we decide to move forward in.
+Searching for the opportunities in a difficult situation then forces us to let go of our assumptions about the situation and look for a deeper understanding.
+That deeper understanding will be useful, no matter which way forward we ultimately choose.

 When John Cleese was writing sketches with the Monty Python team, his colleagues would often stop when they got to the first punchline.
-Cleese would keep working until he found the second, third, or even fifth level of comedy.
-This was harder work and took longer.
-But the results he created were stronger, funnier, and longer lasting.
+But Cleese would keep working until he found the second, third, or even fifth level of comedy.
+This was harder work and took longer but the results he created were stronger, funnier, and longer lasting.

-If you want to generate outcomes that are more remarkable, last longer, or connect at a deeper level than your competitors, learn to look for the ten types of opportunities that lie beyond the obvious solution and the quick fix.
+If you want to generate outcomes that are more remarkable, last longer, or connect at a deeper level than your competitors, then learn to look for the ten types of opportunity that lie beyond the obvious solution and the quick fix.

-By choosing not just to see ‘problems’ but to look for the opportunities in a situation you retain more control over your destiny.
-Even if you then end up choosing the same path as before, you now make it your deliberate choice, from a wider range of options, rather than something you were forced into.
-This puts you back in control.
+By choosing to see not only ‘problems’ but to seek the opportunities in a situation, you retain control over your own destiny.
+Even if you then end up choosing the same path as before, you have now made it your deliberate choice, from a wider range of options, instead of something you were forced into.
+And even if your chosen way forward isn’t ideal, the fact that you have looked for the opportunities means you know it is the best option available, which will add vigour and determination to your actions.
+All of this puts you back in control.

 Looking for the opportunities in a situation is another step to making us and our organisations what Nassim Nicholas Taleb calls ‘antifragile’.